 Socket Weld Flanges (SW)

-Socket weld flanges have a socket into which the pipe is inserted and then welded around the hub.
-They provide good flow characteristics and are stronger than slip-on flanges.
+Have a socket into which the pipe is inserted and then welded.
+Provide good flow characteristics and are stronger than slip-on flanges.

 Threaded Flanges (THD)

-Threaded flanges feature internal NPT threads that screw onto a male-threaded pipe, making them suitable for applications where welding is not permissible.
+Feature internal NPT threads that screw onto a male-threaded pipe, suitable for applications where welding is not permissible.

 Lap Joint Flanges (LJ)

-Lap joint flanges are used with a stub end that is welded to the pipe, allowing the flange to rotate freely.
-This makes them excellent for systems requiring frequent disassembly.
+Used with a stub end welded to the pipe, allowing the flange to rotate freely.
+Excellent for systems requiring frequent disassembly.

 Material Specifications and Selection